ARTIFICIAL INTELLIGENCE ADDS VALUE TO AUSTRALIAN LAND & PROPERTY MARKET

-Land and property is the nation’s single largest asset class.
+Land & property is the nation’s single largest asset class.
 The valuation of these assets is used to collect land tax, inform infrastructure investment and lending for homes, along with modelling insurance risk and investment returns.

 The current labour-intensive approach to land and property value assessment results in expensive, slow and dated, or point in time, property valuations particularly for urban fringe and regional land.